BenAuer2021/Reconstruction-Of-Simulated-Nuclear-Medicine-Acquisition-Scintigraphy-SPECT/README.md

 -proj incrementalSiddon (the projector to be used for forward and back projection Siddon is default, see castor-recon -help-proj for all options)
 -vb verbosity (from 0 - no output to 5 - all events)
 ```
-The gaussian convolution `gaussian,7.,7.,5.::psf` sets a inter-recon stationary Gaussian kernel with a transaxial FWHM of 7 mm, axial FWHM of 7 mm and a kernel of 5 by 5 sigmas. `castor-recon` will write an image (*.img) and header file (*.hdr) for each iteration and subsets up to the total number specified (here '6:15', 6 iterations and 15 subsets.
-If the option '-oit -1' is specified only the last iteration image will be saved.
+The gaussian convolution `gaussian,7.,7.,5.::psf` sets a inter-recon stationary Gaussian kernel with a transaxial FWHM of 7 mm, axial FWHM of 7 mm and a kernel of 5 by 5 sigmas. `castor-recon` will write an image (*.img) and header file (*.hdr) for each iteration and subsets up to the total number specified (here `6:15`, 6 iterations and 15 subsets.
+If the option `-oit -1` is specified only the last iteration image will be saved.

 For example, if we have CASTOR Histogram file named `BV_LEHR_ADAC_HofBrain_14.75BqScale_fluo0Nested_1sRuns180deg_mono140keV-total_SPECT_BRIGHTVIEW_230x170_df.Cdh` generated for a brain perfusion phantom, the following command will reconstruct the data with 6 iterations 15 subests in a 128x128x132 format with a voxel size of 2.34x2.34x3.125 mm<sup>2</sup>.
 THis allows to cover the axial (400 mm) and transaxial (270 mm) field of view of the BrightView system for brain imaging.
 A Gaussian inter-recon filter of transaxial FWHM of 7 mm, axial FWHM of 7 mm and a kernel of 5 by 5 sigmas is applied.
-The option 'th 0' uses the maximum number of thread available on the computer.
+The option `th 0` uses the maximum number of thread available on the computer.
 ```ruby
 castor-recon -df BV_LEHR_ADAC_HofBrain_14.75BqScale_fluo0Nested_1sRuns180deg_mono140keV-total_SPECT_BRIGHTVIEW_230x170_df.Cdh -fout OUTPUT -it 6:15 -dim 128,128,132 -vox 2.34,2.34,3.125 -conv gaussian,7.,7.,5.::psf -th 0 -vb 2 -opti MLEM -proj incrementalSiddon
 ```
 The following output will be generated for 1 MLEM iteration,
 <img width="732" alt="Screen Shot 2023-06-22 at 3 45 23 PM" src="https://github.com/BenAuer2021/Reconstruction-Of-Simulated-Nuclear-Medicine-Acquisition-Scintigraphy-SPECT/assets/84809217/2bf3c827-108b-4d86-9f1c-72cb85aba870">

-With the '6:15' option, CASTOR will produce a set of reconstructed images for each iterations.
+With the `6:15` option, CASTOR will produce a set of reconstructed images for each iterations.
 These reconstructed images can be imported in ImageJ and Amide via the following parameters,

 <img width="513" alt="Screen Shot 2023-06-22 at 3 31 16 PM" src="https://github.com/BenAuer2021/Reconstruction-Of-Simulated-Nuclear-Medicine-Acquisition-Scintigraphy-SPECT/assets/84809217/84b5ad85-6d56-433d-a8d3-03b14c671e32">

-The '-atn' command can be added to perform attenuation correction during reconstruction.
+The `-atn` command can be added to perform attenuation correction during reconstruction.
 The attenuation map must be formated for CASTOR
 ```ruby
 castor-recon -df BV_LEHR_ADAC_HofBrain_14.75BqScale_fluo0Nested_1sRuns180deg_mono140keV-total_SPECT_BRIGHTVIEW_230x170_df.Cdh -fout OUTPUT_AC -it 6:15 -dim 128,128,132 -vox 2.34,2.34,3.125 -conv gaussian,7.,7.,5.::psf -th 0 -vb 2 -atn AllTissues_120x120x120_ForGate1_72x90x77_LinAttenCoeffsCm_140keV_float32_Livermore_rotate90.hdr -opti MLEM -proj incrementalSiddon
 ```